Mackenyu: Career

 In 2015, he also landed his first lead roles in two USA film productions, Take a Chance (2015) and Tadaima (2015); for the latter he won a best supporting actor award at the Asians of Films festival.
 In January 2016, he made his stage debut in the Japanese musical Boys Over Flower (Hana Yori Dango: The Musical) (2016).
 He had a prominent role in the two part feature film Chihayafuru Part I & II (2016) which was released back-to-back in March and April 2016.
 Japan's AM magazine featured him on the front cover of their 14 March 2016 edition and included an interview with him.
 One of his most challenging roles in his career to date was Shōjo (Little Girl).
 Having completed his lead role as "Makise" in the feature film Night's Tightrope (Shōjo) (2016), Mackenyu started to expand his acting opportunities in Hollywood with a supporting role of Cadet Ryoichi in the science fiction film Pacific Rim: Uprising (2018).
 2018 was a busy year with series Kiss That Kills and movies Chihayafuru Part III, manga-based Impossibility Defense and speed-drive action-drama Over Drive.

-In 2019, he was cast as the final villain, Enishi Yukishiro, in the last two movies of Rurouni Kenshin live action.
+In 2019, he was cast as the final villain, Yukishiro Enishi, in the last two movies of the Rurouni Kenshin live-action adaptation.

 In December 2020, Mackenyu announced that he would be leaving his agency, Top Coat, in April 2021 as well as suspending his Japanese activities for the time being.
 He announced that he wants to focus on global activities in 2021.

 In 2021, he starred as the lead in the manga adaptation of Brave: Gunjou Senki.
 He is now in Asian Cinema Entertainment.
 In November 2021, Mackenyu was cast as Roronoa Zoro in the American Netflix live action series adaptation of One Piece.